Mathavan1234/Deploy-a-WordPress-Website-on-AWS/README.md

 ## GitHub Repository

-All deployment scripts and the reference diagram are stored in the GitHub repository for this project.
+All deployment scripts, configuration files, and reference diagrams are stored in the GitHub repository for this project.

 ## Notifications